Dunta Robinson

-Willie Dunta Robinson (/ˈdɒnteɪ/ DON-tay; born April 11, 1982) is a former American football cornerback.
-He played college football at South Carolina and was drafted by the Houston Texans with the 10th overall selection in the 2004 NFL Draft.
+Willie Dunta Robinson (/ˈdɒnteɪ/ DON-tay; born April 11, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks and was selected by the Houston Texans with the 10th overall selection in the 2004 NFL draft.
 Robinson also played for the Atlanta Falcons and Kansas City Chiefs.

-Early years
+Early life

 Robinson attended Clarke Central High School in Athens, Georgia, and was a three-sport standout in football, basketball, and track.
 As a senior for the Gladiators football team, he had four interceptions and eight passes defended.
 On offense, he rushed for six touchdowns, and ran back a punt and a kickoff for touchdowns.
 In track, he ran the 100m in 10.93 seconds, and was the state champion in the long jump (7.24m).

-College Years
+College career

 Despite graduating from Clarke Central High School in the literal shadow of the University of Georgia, Robinson committed and signed his national letter of intent to play his college football for legendary coach Lou Holtz at the University of South Carolina on February 7, 2000.